cbira353/cbira353.github.io/about/index.md

 From zero.

-(Ok, I a few years doing some html and Wordpress stuff before.
+(Ok, I have a few years experience doing some HTML/CSS and Wordpress stuff before.
 But I don't count those as being very techy.)

 What I did was attend a coding bootcamp in New York City.
 The experience was like drinking water from a firehose.
 It's not fun when there's just this ton of stuff you have to learn and you can only absorb (let alone _master_) a small part of it.
 It's especially not fun when some in your cohort were CS majors.
 Yeah.
 They'd seen this movie before.
 So, it was not easy.